rolandjlevy/express-api-for-jwt-demo/notes.md

 ### TODO

-> create registration and login for users.
-Each user has a customerId which maps to the products collection
+- create registration and login for users.
+- Each user has a customerId which maps to the posts collection
-> So when a user has logged in they can only see their products
+- Logged-in customers can only see their own posts
 > Implement EJS

 ### JWT tutorials